-We will be a region of opportunity - where natural capital propels green growth, quality of life is unmatched, communities are empowered and cultural identity is cherished, attracting a new generation to live, work, visit, learn and invest in the South of Scotland, and enabling those already here to thrive Our approach to developing our vision has been shaped by what the people of the South of Scotland have told us matters to them.
+We will be a region of opportunity and innovation - where natural capital drives green growth, ambition and quality of life rivals the best in the UK, communities are empowered and cultural identity is cherished, enabling those already here to thrive and attracting a new generation to live, work, visit, learn and invest in the South of Scotland.

+Our approach to developing our vision has been shaped by what the people of the South of Scotland have told us matters to them.
 An approach that celebrates the values that make us distinct and that will help us succeed in the future.
 They told us they wanted to:

 - Share prosperity;

-- Make the most of our potential;
+- · Make the most of our potential;

 - Think differently; and

 - Pioneer environmental responsibility.